-5. Robustness checks
+5 Robustness Checks

-5.1.
-The role of tourism
+5.1 The Role of Tourism

 The islands' tourism-dependency may cause distortions in the estimations.
-Naturally being islands makes the Balearic and Canary islands more attractive for sand and sun tourism, thus increasing internal demand during the high season and increasing imports during those months.
+Naturally, being islands makes the Balearic and Canary islands more attractive for sand and sun tourism, thus increasing internal demand during the high season and increasing imports during those months.
 Distance and tourism-dependency are likely to be positively correlated.
-In our analysis we are already controlling for supply-side factors of comparative advantage using fixed effects, and the potential demand by two time-varying size measures: GDP, that includes the domestic revenue produced by all the sectors in the economy, including the tourism sector; and permanent population, that controls for the number of regular consumers, part of which are workers in the tourism sector, but excludes the tourist visitors.
-It can be argued that our measure of population does not capture the sudden peak that potential visitors represent for demand during the tourism season and, therefore, we should try to control for this effect.
+In our analysis we are already controlling for supply-side factors of comparative advantage using fixed effects and the potential demand by two time-varying size measures: GDP, which includes the domestic revenue produced by all the sectors in the economy, including the tourism sector; and permanent population, which controls for the number of regular consumers, part of whom are workers in the tourism sector, but excludes the tourist visitors.
+It can be argued that our measure of population does not capture the sudden peak that potential visitors cause on demand during the tourism season, and therefore, we should try to control for this effect.

 In practical terms we should add the "appropriate" measure of floating population to the importer regions but not to the exporter ones.
-Introducing such a measure will reduce the explanatory power of the distance variable only if both variables, floating population and distance, are not orthogonal.24 On the other hand, this raises some measurement issues to tackle.
+Introducing such a measure would reduce the explanatory power of the distance variable only if both variables, floating population and distance, are not orthogonal.24 On the other hand, this raises some measurement issues which must be tackled.
 First, we have to consider that tourist arrivals for each region should be weighted according to the average length of the stay.
 Second, we have some data availability restrictions because data on international tourist arrivals by destination region are available only from 2001.
 For domestic tourism, data are available since 2006.
 Third, there would be an underreporting of the domestic tourism flows since it is much harder to detect people's movement when there are no border crossings.
 Moreover, in the longer term, tourist visits may also increase exports to their regions of origin.
 Fixed effects would pick this up, but it can also be isolated in the way described above in the exports equation.

-Therefore, we have extended our baseline regressions for imports and exports to include the floating population of the reporter region ($FloatPop{it}$) in logs as previously described.
-We present the results in Table A.1 in the appendix.
+Therefore, we have extended our baseline regressions for imports and exports to include the floating population of the reporter region ($FloatPop{it}$) in logs, as previously described.
+25 We present the results in Table A.1 in the appendix.
 As we mentioned, there is a reduction in the number of observations and, importantly, the coefficients are not significant in either equation.
 We also have repeated the decomposition analysis in Table A.5.
 The Oaxaca decomposition now shows a higher relevance of the unexplained component of the distance variables in comparison with the baseline decomposition.
 Alternatively, in Table A.2 in the appendix we have also estimated the baseline gravity model with the share of tourism in GDP ($TouShare{it}$) and in Table A.5 the corresponding decomposition analysis.
-The results in the
+26 The results in the gravity equation are quantitatively the same as this